 D. Personal Views on Religion

-Now, I don’t talk a lot about my own views on religion publicly but I do take it very seriously.
+Now, I don’t talk a lot about my own views on religion publicly, but I do take it very seriously.
 My parents made a real effort to not force religion on my brother or myself.
 My father was raised in Muslim household in Lebanon and my mom’s family was Protestant.
 I went to Catholic school because there were a lot of great academic opportunities, but I was never pressured into any faith.

 That being said, I found great comfort in Christianity growing up.
 On my own accord, I read the Bible, I asked my parents to send me to a Christian summer camp every year, and I chose to get baptized when I was 18.
 Now, I more identify with values rather than a specific faith, but I do believe in things we can’t understand.
 And religion, interfaith displays, and the memory of daily chapel services as a kid still bring me comfort to this day.

 I say all of this because I want to make clear that Christianity or religion are not inherently evil.
-They give a lot of a people a sense of strength and community and purpose.
+They give a lot of people a sense of strength and community and purpose.
 They spur many to think larger than themselves and help others.
 This is not a space to demonize or make fun of faith, even if you don’t believe in it.

 But for the white Christian nationalists who are building power to reshape our country, religion acts as camouflage for the ideas underneath it.